wetix/centrifugo/docs/content/server/connection_expiration.md

 }
 ```

-So you must just return the same connection token for `user` when rendering page initially.
-But with actual `exp`.
+So you must just return the same connection token for your user when rendering page initially.
+But with actual valid `exp`.
 Javascript client will then send them to Centrifugo server and connection will be refreshed for a time you set in `exp`.

 In this case you know which user want to refresh its connection because this is just a general request to your app - so your session mechanism will tell you about the user.